If you break a rule of your city or the province, you have committed what the law calls an “offence”.

 Here are examples:

-- You find are in a municipal park at night after the curfew.
+- You are in a municipal park at night after it closes.

 - You didn’t stop at a red light.

 - You're in a bar but are not yet 18 years old.